lukas-kratochvil/mafil-proband-safety-questionnaire/README.md

 This command will generate new Prisma client code that corresponds to a current state of the `schema.prisma`.

 ## Services update
+It may be necessary to update `.env` variables according to `.env.example` before running the commands bellow.

-To update services run these commands in the server app directory:
+To update services run these commands in the root directory:
 ```
 docker-compose -f docker-compose.ENV.yml pull [SERVICE]
 docker-compose -f docker-compose.ENV.yml up -d --force-recreate --no-deps [SERVICE]
 docker image prune -f
 ```
-It may be necessary to update `.env` variables before running the commands above.

 ## Notes for the repository owner
 ### Repository secrets and variables